noppelmax/PoPETS_ArtifactNotes/README.md

 # PoPETS_ArtifactNotes

 TODO List:
+- turn readme into a table of contents/guide to access other information in the repo as it expands. e.g. there could be a for authros, for reviwers, for chair breakdown
 - Make new reviewer doc.
 Include: typical timelines, reviewing advice, FAQ
 - create list of questions as they come up to eventually generate faq for reviewers and authors of artifacts